SpaceTeam/rodos/tutorials/00-empty-rodos-project/README.md

 > 8. Right klick on HelloWorld project
 > 9. Build Projects

 You cannot run a Linux x86 binary file on Windows.
 But you can do it in the [WSL (Windows Subsystem for Linux) version 2 ](https://docs.microsoft.com/en-us/windows/wsl/about).
-How do I install wsl can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+How do you install wsl can be found [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 NOTE: You need wsl version 2.
 Tested with WSL Ubuntu 20.04.